I love making tasty and nutritious dishes at home; it's much healthier (and more cost-effective!) than going out to eat.

 - one box Catelli smart pasta, cooked for 8 minutes and drained

-- handful fresh tyme, chopped
+- Handful fresh thyme, chopped

-- First, cut a little off the top of the garlic clove, sprinkle with the extra virgin olive oil, and put in oven for 15 minutes or until soft.
+- First, cut a little off the top of the garlic clove, sprinkle with the extra virgin olive oil, and put in the oven for 15 minutes or until soft.
 Peel individual cloves so they are ready for the blender.

 - Roughly cut your other ingredients to the same size and start to put them into the blender on chop.